denistsoi/franklinchen.github.io/source/_posts/2014-05-21-how-a-homemade-ice-cream-cookie-sandwich-touched-my-heart-seven-years-ago.markdown

 ## Conclusion

-CMU must have gotten a lot of feedback from the debacle seven years ago, because the staff picnic has been excellent since then.
-They even got off the burgers and hot dogs entirely and went to a much more healthy and interesting menu.
+CMU must have gotten a lot of feedback from the debacle seven years ago, because the staff picnic went back to normal, and then eventually even improved further.
+In the past couple of years, they got away from the boring burgers and hot dogs entirely, and went to a much more healthy and interesting menu.
 Meanwhile, Abby still surprises me sometimes with a treat of some kind, such as when packing lunch for us when we got for a day of hiking.
 Life is the little things.

 **How do you react to either negative or positive surprises?
 Which do you remember more, after the passage of time?**